Prit1704/RSVP_CASE_STUDT_BY_SQL_ASSIGNMNET/README.md

 # RSVP_CASE_STUDT_BY_SQL_ASSIGNMNET

+ALL OPERATIONS DONE IN MYSQL
+GIVEN ANSWERS OF QUESTIONS IN PDF FILE

 Attribute_Name	Data_type	Description
 employeeNumber	varchar	Unique identification number assigned to each employee. lastName	varchar	Last name of the employee